What is User-Generated Content? The Ultimate Guide to UGC Marketing

 On any given day, 350 million photos are uploaded to Facebook, 95 million photos and videos are shared on Instagram and over 500 million tweets are posted on Twitter.

-Marketers dedicate a lot of time and money into crafting the perfect messages and professional imagery they think consumers want to see.
+Marketers spend time and money creating messages and images they believe consumers will like.
 But it turns out consumers don’t want perfect, they want real.

 When asked, 90 percent of consumers say authenticity is important when deciding which brands they like and support, and 60 percent say UGC is the most authentic form of content.